Six uncapped players named in Ireland squad to play Italy and France

 Munster back Shane Daly has been named in Ireland’s Six Nations squad.
 File photograph: Inpho

+Ireland take on Italy at the Aviva Stadium on Saturday October 24th before facing France in Paris the following Saturday (31st).

-Ireland currently sit fourth on the Six Nations table one point behind Scotland and four points behind England and France who have all played an extra game.
+Ireland currently sit fourth on the Six Nations table one point behind Scotland and four points behind England and France, but they have all completed four rounds compared to Ireland’s three.
 Back in February Ireland recorded wins over Scotland (19-12) and Wales (24-12) before losing to England (12-24) at Twickenham.

 “The return to rugby has not been without its challenges as some players have suffered injury setbacks and there has been limited playing opportunities ahead of a busy and exciting international window.
 We will be closely monitoring the form and fitness of players competing in the Pro14 over the coming weeks.”